-This is what I learned about eating in Italy.
+This is what I learned about eating when I was in Italy.

 It’s about lunch

-In Italy, lunch is the most important meal of the day.
-The shops close between 1 pm and 3 pm and everyone goes home to eat with family and friends.
+Lunch is the most important meal of the day for most Italians.
+The shops close between 1 pm and 3 pm and many people go home to eat with family and friends.
 Italians take their time and almost never eat alone.

 Breakfast is light

-Italian breakfast is most often coffee with a piece of freshly baked pastry like a tart, honey soaked cake, or biscotti.
+Italian breakfast is often coffee with a piece of freshly baked pastry like a tart, honey-soaked cake, or biscotti.

 Dinner is late

 Italians go out to dinner at about 9 pm.
-One restaurant we went to in Tuscany wouldn’t let us in until 7:30 pm.
+One restaurant we went to in Tuscany wouldn’t let us in until 7:30 pm and we were the first ones there.
 That debunks the idea of not eating after six.

 Don’t utter the words “gluten-free” in Italy

 When I traveled to Italy, I ate all the bread I wanted and never felt bloated.
-Italians laugh at our gluten-free obsession because their flour hasn’t been altered like ours has.
+Their flour hasn’t been altered as ours has.

 Pasta sauce in Italy is often more flavorful because their tomatoes are nourished by rich volcanic soil.
 When meat or seafood is added it’s in small quantities.
-Softball-sized meatballs sitting on top of a huge plate of spaghetti is Italian American.
+Softball-sized meatballs sitting on top of a huge plate of spaghetti is Italian American and not authentic Italian.
 So is Spaghetti Bolognese, Fettuccini Alfredo, and pepperoni.

 Italians love truffles

-Earthy white and dark truffles are found in Tuscany.
-The months of October and November are when truffle fairs take place in Piedmont, Tuscany, Umbria and Le Marche.
+Earthy white and dark truffles are found in the Northern region of Italy.
+The months of October and November are when truffle fairs take place in Piedmont, Tuscany, Umbria, and Le Marche.
 We arrived too late for the fairs but went to a truffle tasting in Siena, I ended up bring home jars of truffle pâté, oil, and sauces.